nus-cs3281/2024/students/ckcherry23/observations.md

 **1.2 Testing npm packages**

 Since I worked on an npm package, I learned various methods to test npm packages locally beyond standard unit testing.
 Instead of repeatedly publishing the package to npm (which I would have done a year ago -_-), I utilized `npm link` to test the package locally in other JavaScript projects.
 I learned about this approach from [Urban Sanden's blog](https://urre.me/writings/test-local-npm-packages/).
-Additionally, I used `npm tsx` to get a TypeScript REPL (Read-Eval-Print-Loop) and require the respective date-fns function to test them within the terminal.
+Additionally, I used `npm tsx` to get a TypeScript REPL (Read-Eval-Print-Loop) and required the respective date-fns function to test them within the terminal.
 This was facilitated by [tsx](https://tsx.is/), which stands for TypeScript Execute, and enables running TypeScript in Node.js with improved Developer Experience (watch mode, scripts, etc).

 **1.3 Generating documentation**

 date-fns uses TypeDoc to generate documentation for the project.
-I used [the offical TypeDoc docs](https://typedoc.org/guides/overview/) to understand its functionality.
+I used [the official TypeDoc docs](https://typedoc.org/guides/overview/) to understand its functionality.
 The documentation site generator created documentation based on the TSDoc comments deployed on Firebase.
 The TSDoc standard was used for documenting the code, akin to JavaDoc.
 Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth.

 **1.4 Date manipulation in JavaScript**